Competitive Pricing Intelligence

 Tier 2 Classification

-Sonnet 4.6 generates a Notion weekly pricing intelligence report (executive summary, per-competitor sections, cross-competitor patterns, recommended actions) and conditional Slack alerts for competitors with change significance at or above threshold.
+Without this step, upstream analysis sits idle. the analysis model generates a Notion weekly pricing intelligence report (executive summary, per-competitor sections, cross-competitor patterns, recommended actions) and conditional Slack alerts for competitors with change significance at or above threshold.7 of 20 ITP fixtures had wrong expected values because they used simplified math instead of the pipeline's actual weighted formula.

 What It Does NOT Do